go-arrower/arrower.org/docs/basics/05-jobs/02-alternatives.md

 as it allows to execute SQL statements directly without any overhead.
 This is ideal for maintenance work or data aggregation pipelines.
-The drawback is that your infrastructure might not support those extensions, in which case you can just use Arrower's `Scheduler`.
+The drawback is that your infrastructure might not support those extensions, in which case use Arrower's `Scheduler`.